rpt25-fec-latke/collin-services/README.md

 1.)
 Node - 12.16.1
 2.)
 NPM - 6.14.11
 3.)
 MongoDB shell - 4.4.1
+5.)
+All NPM packages should be the most current version.

 ## Installation
 From within the root directory:

 1.) npm install